jfritts-afk/Weather_Wonder/readme.md

 - **old_fetch_data/**: Contains archived weather data files that are older than 15 seconds.

 This application provides an efficient way to manage and archive weather data, ensuring that users have access to the most recent forecasts while maintaining historical records.

+## What's the use?
+- This project is to build into a larger platform.
+That project is (here, Robo_Coffee)[https://github.com/jfritts-afk/Robo_Coffee]